mcaserta/mcaserta.github.io/content/posts/time.md

 Use of popular, well designed and implemented time frameworks will save your life.
 Seriously.
 Take your time to get familiar with the API of your choosing.

-![Friend: "What happened?", Me: "I had to work with timezones today".](/images/posts/timezones-meme.png)

 ## Common Time Tasks in Java